rodpcastro/rodpcastro.github.io/content/posts/0015_chebyshev_l1/index.md

 The integral in $(1)$ must be evaluated by contour integration to avoid numerical issues close to the poles of $f$.
 The path of integration suggested by *Mackay* (2021) is the line connecting the points $\{0, H+i, H+1, \infty\}$.

-The numerical computation of this integral can be performed in [Julia] with the [Integrals.jl] library, with absolute and relative tolerances of $10^{-16}$ to achieve machine double precision, as displayed below:
+The numerical computation of this integral can be performed in [Julia] with the [Integrals.jl] library, with absolute and relative tolerances of $10^{-16}$ to achieve double precision results, as displayed below:

 ```julia
 using Integrals